SRRT: Exploring Search Region Regulation for Visual Object Tracking: Related Work

 However, these methods take tracking as a template classification or matching problem with a fixed local search region.
-The appearance or matching model captures the target object in a fixed predefined ROI, thereby greatly limiting the flexibility of the tracking algorithm, as described in Sec.~\ref{sec:intro}.
-In this work, we are committed to opening the limit of fixed search region, providing more efficient and flexible search region selection for online tracking.
+The appearance or matching model captures the target object in a fixed predefined ROI, thereby limiting the flexibility of the tracking algorithm, as described in Section~\ref{sec:introduction}.
+In this work, we are committed to opening the limit of fixed search region, providing more efficient and flexible search region selection.